cul-it/dcs-scripts/cular-preingest/PREINGEST_TEMPLATE_RMC.md

     a.
 An aggregate called _Documentation containing any documentation, including
         * a copy of this plan
         * Spreadsheet with item level metadata
+	* a readme file describing file naming conventions, technical specifications, and a list of the files to which the readme applies
         * $ADDITIONAL_DOCUMENTATION_STRING_LIST
     b.
 Asset-level aggregates, each containing their master level and derivative files.